apache/brooklyn-client/cli/README.md

 The CLI tool is written in Go and should be obtained and built as a standard Go project.
 You will need the following tools to build it:

-- Go (version 1.6.1 or higher), with full cross-compiler support: the standard [binary packages](https://golang.org/dl) include this, or you can use your favorite package managers (e.g. `brew install go --with-cc-all`).

-Optional:
+- Go (version 1.15 or higher).
-- Maven (used by the Brooklyn build process)
+- Maven (optional, used by the Brooklyn build process)

-- Maven (see note below on the Brooklyn build process)

 ## Workspace Setup